 Let’s explore the insightful journey of social anthropology, which studies groups of people with learned behaviours in specific environments.

-Also Read-How To Enhance Your Image And Personal Branding?
+Also Read- How To Enhance Your Image And Personal Branding?

 In India, becoming a social anthropologist requires a process of formal education, fieldwork, research, and real-world experience.

-First you need to complete a higher secondary education i.e. 10+2 either from humanities stream or from science with minimum marks as given by respective institutes.
+First you need to complete a higher secondary education i.e. 10+2 either from the humanities stream or from science with minimum marks as given by respective institutes.
 Then a Bachelor's degree (preferably BA or BSc) institution in anthropology, sociology or other related fields.

 Some of the top college or universities in India where you can take up BSc or BA in anthropology are: Miranda House, Delhi, Hansraj College, Delhi, Kamala Nehru Women's College, Bhubaneswar.